Invite friends and family to read the obituary and add memories.

 We'll email you when there are updates.

 Ray will be remembered for his lifelong service and for his loving, kind, and charitable nature.
-He had a deep love for ranching, but above all, he dedicated his life to Jesus Christ.
-Together with his devoted wife, Carole Anne Hickenlooper Broadbent, he served two temple missions.
-He also served as a temple worker for more than 30 years in the San Diego and Ogden temples.
-He held many church callings, but his greatest passion was genealogy work and performing thousands of ordinances for his ancestors and loved ones who had passed on before him.
+He had a deep love for ranching and the land, but above all, he dedicated his life to Jesus Christ.
+Together, he and his devoted wife, Carole Ann, served two temple missions, one at the Panama City Temple and the other at the Laie Hawaii Temple.
+He faithfully served as a temple worker for more than 30 years in the San Diego and Ogden Temples.
+He held many church callings, but his greatest passion was genealogy work, performing thousands of ordinances for his ancestors and loved ones who had passed on before him.
 He was the ultimate missionary, always willing and eager to share his testimony of Jesus Christ with everyone he encountered.
-He left a legacy of faith, hard work, a love of country, and a love of family.
+He left a legacy of faith, hard work, love of country, and devotion to family.
 He was loved by all who knew him.
-He was known for the mischievous twinkle in his eye, a playful sense of humor, and an infectious smile that could brighten any room he entered.
+He was known for the mischievous twinkle in his eye, his playful sense of humor, and an infectious smile that could brighten any room he entered.

 Evanston South Stake Center